Get stories and expert advice on all things related to college and parenting.

-But I vividly remember getting ready for that first college move-in day a few summers ago.
+However, I'll never forget the eve of our family's first college move-in day way back when.
 Our oldest was leaving the nest at the exact same time his younger brothers were starting 8th and 11th grades.
 The household was chaos.

-Only at the last minute did it occur to me that we should do something kind of special on Josh’s final evening at home.
-We went to a favorite family restaurant — they dressed up (i.e., wore polo shirts), I took a picture.
+At the last minute it occurred to me that we should do something special for Josh’s final day at home, so we went to dinner at our favorite family restaurant.
+The three boys wore polo shirts (our definition of dressed up) and I snapped a picture.
 Josh was good-natured with his younger brothers, joking around with them on the sidewalk while we waited for a table.
 It’s a happy memory and I’m thankful for it.

 It doesn’t have to be fancy or carefully scripted.
 When I asked friends to share their memories of marking this milestone, I was struck by the simple and personal nature of the stories.

 There were two dinner celebrations for our daughter, one at home and one when we arrived in her college town 2,000 miles away.
 My childhood friend drove in from a nearby city with her family and took Anna and me to dinner.
-We went around the table making toasts, and both Mary and her husband took pictures of Anna and ceremoniously entered her contact information into their cell phones, and Anna did the same.
+We went around the table making toasts, and my friend and her husband both took pictures of Anna and ceremoniously entered her contact information into their cell phones, and Anna did the same.
 It was a sweet way to demonstrate for me that they were going to take care of my dear daughter.
-As it turns out, they were there for her throughout her college years, storing her boxes over summers, meeting her at the airport after her semester abroad, inviting her to their home for dinners, and visiting campus for her senior showcase.

-When our second child, Russell, left for college, he and his dad took off on the 14-hour drive west intending to push through to California in one day.
+When our second child left for college, he and his dad took off on the 14-hour drive west intending to push through to California in one day.
 On a whim, they decided to stop for the night in Las Vegas.
-When I checked on them the next morning, they were still in Vegas, having had their favorite huevos rancheros breakfast and then making their leisurely way through a museum on Hollywood gangsters.
-I had been sad not to accompany them, but at that minute it seemed so right that they were having a little bit of their own father/son bonding time.
+When I checked on them the next morning, they were still in Vegas, having enjoyed a big huevos rancheros breakfast and then making their leisurely way through a museum on Hollywood gangsters.
+I had been sad not to accompany them, but at that moment it seemed so right that they were having a little bit of father/son bonding time.

-Even though Bess wasn’t going far — only 15 miles away — her departure still marked a change in our family: the firstborn leaving home.
-The morning before we took her to college, she and my husband and I ran on trails through the woods.
-We took my favorite trail that winds up a pine-sheltered path that’s always damp from springs underground.
-It was a cool August morning, and as I ran behind my daughter, I thought about how ordinary and stunning this moment was.
-We were all three sharing an activity we loved; it seemed poignant to me to run together in contrast with the hyped-up shopping and driving I remember from my own college departure.
+Even though Bess wasn’t going far — only 15 miles away — her departure marked a change in our family: the firstborn leaving home.
+The morning before we took her to college, she, my husband and I ran on our favorite trail through the woods.
+It was a cool August morning, and as I ran on the pine-sheltered path behind my daughter, I thought about how ordinary and stunning this moment was.

-Now, two years later, my family marks another milestone: the departure of our second, our younger daughter, who is going to college hundreds of miles away.
-Her choice is more risky, more unknown to the rest of the family.
-The moment approaches; today we shop for bedding and towels, desk lamps, the material items that ground this transition.
-When she leaves, my husband and I will live in a house without children.
-We start to prepare for it by recalling who we were when we were just a couple, the cadence of our lives together twenty years ago, and to try and imagine what we might expect next.
+Two years later, my family marked another milestone: the departure of our second, younger daughter, who went to college hundreds of miles away.
+Her choice was more risky, more unknown to the rest of the family.
+As the moment approached, we shopped for bedding and towels, desk lamps, the material items that grounded the transition — and my husband and I prepared for life in a house without children by recalling who we were when we were just a couple, the cadence of our lives together twenty years earlier.